The Evolving Role of DMOs as Placemakers

 The Results of Collaboration

-Through this collaboration, new countywide partnerships have helped FLVC continue to create community impact in a post-pandemic world.
+Through this collaboration, new county-wide partnerships helped FLVC continue creating community impact in a post-pandemic world.
 The pandemic brought the organization together with Chambers of Commerce, Business Improvement Districts, Economic Development officials, city and town governments, and others.

 Looking Ahead